 They are heavier than Enduro motorcycles, but surely more reliable.
 Service intervals are long enough, between 3, 100 and 6,200 miles, making them suitable for long journeys.

 Dual sport motorcycles usually come out from the factory with tires which are suitable for asphalt and off-road (50-50).
-The bad thing about these tires is that they are not the best neither on the asphalt nor on the outside.
+The bad thing about these tires is that they are not good enough neither on the asphalt nor on the dirt.

 Some examples of a Dual sport are motorcycles such as Honda XR650L, Suzuki DR, DRZ, Kawasaki KLR650.
 These motorcycles are designed for riding on the road and gentle entry into the woods: off-road trails and flat terrain, without any harsh cross-country traverses.